paulomoraesdev/r-recorder/README.md

    - 🎥 **Screen and camera:** Record your browser tab or window along with your awesome camera.
    - 📷 **Camera only:** Focus solely on your camera for a personal touch.

+3. **Customize Camera Shape:** Select your preferred camera shape (square or circle) using the shape toggle in the footer.

-3. **Start Recording:** Click the big red "Record" button to kickstart your screen and camera recording adventure.
+4. **Start Recording:** Click the big red "Record" button to kickstart your screen and camera recording adventure.

-4. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.
+5. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.

-5. **Save and Convert:** When you're done, click the "Stop" button and choose to either:
+6. **Save and Convert:** When you're done, click the "Stop" button and choose to either:
    - Download directly as WEBM
    - Convert to MP4 using FFMPEG.wasm before downloading